roy-armis/Data-Science-Final-Project-20936/README.md

+# Humpback Whale Fluke Identification

+This notebook was created by Roy Gonen and Amit Aharoni as part of the Data Science workshop at the Open University of Israel, Spring of 2022.

 The notebook is a bit cluttered as the course requirement was to have all stages and experiments in a single notebook.
 Might refactor later and extract only the good stuff :)